auth0/docs/articles/tokens/guides/revoke-tokens.md

 # Revoke Tokens

-Once issued, tokens can not be revoked in the same way as cookies with session ids for server-side sessions.
+Once issued, tokens cannot be revoked in the same way as cookies with session ids for server-side sessions.

 As a result, tokens should be issued for relatively short periods, and then [renewed](#lifetime) periodically if the user remains active.